noahehall/theBookOfNoah/databases/mysql_new.md

     - default - pack char and varchar data type columns only

 # ISSUES
-  - the `convert to` clause can cause issues
-    - make sure to backup your data first

 # STORAGE ENGINES
   - storage engine: manages queries and itnerfaces betweena users sql statements and the databases backend storage, is the critical software any database management system
+  - federated - i.e. remote

 ## MERGE
   - you have to specify the `insert_method` (first|last) when creating a `merge` table